Nike Boys Lacrosse Camp at Vermont State University

-Come join Castleton's Head Men's Lacrosse Coach, Bo McDougall, and get better this summer at the Nike Lacrosse Camp at Castleton University!
+Come join longtime Nike Camp Director, Bo McDougall, and get better this summer at the Nike Lacrosse Camp at Vermont State University!
 The quintessential New England village is within a short drive to cities such as Burlington to the north, Rutland to the east, Albany to the west, and Boston to the south.

 The 165-acre campus is nestled in Vermont’s scenic Lakes Region between the state’s majestic Green Mountains and the Adirondacks of New York.
 Instruction each day will take place at Castleton's Spartan Stadium.
 The multi-use artificial turf facility opened in the fall of 2009 and is one of the finest in New England.
 It's going to be a great camp!

 - High School and Youth Skills Camp for Boys Ages 9-17

 - Superior instruction from College Coaches